 - Adrenal exhaustion – provoked by overstimulation of the stress system.

-In short-term, temporary instances, these bio-effects may serve positive outcomes, e.g., vasoconstriction easing a headache — however, heavy, long-term users may more often experience the negative side effects of caffeine, especially in the way it impairs sleep quality.
+In short-term, temporary instances, these bio-effects may serve positive outcomes, e.g., vasoconstriction easing a headache.
+However, heavy, long-term users may experience the negative side effects of caffeine, especially in the way it impairs sleep quality.
 And as every health enthusiast knows: sleep quality is severely important to life quality

 Researchers Have Suggested Caffeine Might: